Dr Louise MacBrayne

 I graduated from the University of Surrey in 1999 with a Bsc (Hons) in Chemistry.
 I went onto undertake a Glaxo Wellcome funded PhD at the University of Reading (supervised by Prof. Wayne Hayes) investigating the molecular imprinting of steroidal drugs.

 After completing my PhD I went to work for BP as a development chemist, working in their Castrol division looking at new production innovations and green technology for diesel fuels.
-I moved to the West Coast of Scotland in 2008 to join a biotechnology start up company where my research returned to a more biological focus, investigating the use of novel marine microbial metabolites as potential oncology agents.
+In 2002 I retrained as an HCPC registered paramedic and became a lecturer in Paramedic Science.
+I moved to the West Coast of Scotland in 2008 to join a biotechnology start up company where my research returned to a more biological focus, investigating the use of novel marine microbial metabolites as potential oncology agents, together with use of molecular biology techniques such as PCR to develop FSA approved assays to monitor pancreatic viral infections within fish farmed salmon.

 I joined the Open University in 2011, initially as an Associate Lecturer teaching on a new practial science module SXC288 - this ignited my interest in virtual and remote laboratory instrumentation and I remain interested in the teaching of practical science and associated skills online to this day.
-I went onto teach a range of other modules in science at levels 1, 2 and 3 in chemistry and interdisciplinary science at level one up until the project dissertation modules at level 3.
+I went onto teach a range of other modules at stages1, 2 and 3 in chemistry, biology, health science, biomedical science and interdisciplinary science.

-I became a staff tutor in life, health and chemical sciences in 2018 working in the School of Life, Health and Chemical Sciences.
-I have worked on a wide range of modules within the School and have authored on the modules S290 and S285.
-I am the tuition manager for the modules S315, S285 and S248, and have previously chaired the interdisciplinary science module S112.
+I became a staff tutor in Life, Health and Chemical sciences in 2018 working in the School of Life, Health and Chemical Sciences, and was promoted to Senior Lecturer in 2022.
+I worked on a wide range of modules within the School in both production and presentation.
+I have authored on the modules S290 and S285 and have previously chaired the interdisciplinary science module S112.

-I am currently teaching as an Associate Lecturer on the modules SK190 and S112 I am a Senior Fellow of the Higher Education Academy (SFHEA).
+I still teach as an Associate Lecturer on the Biomedical and health sciences module SK190.
+I have been a Senior Fellow of the Higher Education Academy (SFHEA) since 2019.

-In March 2022 I took over as the Qualification Director for Q64 BSc Natural Sciences and chair of the Undergraduate Science Group.
-I am a member of the Society for Natural Sciences, Heads of Natural Sciences and am Chair of the EDI committee for the society.
+From 2022-2025 I held the role of Qualification Director for Q64 BSc Natural Sciences and chair of the Undergraduate Science Group.
+I am a member of the Society for Natural Sciences, I am now co-chair of the Heads of Natural Sciences group and am Chair of the EDI committee for the society.
+In July 2026 I will take over as overall Chair for the Society.

 Research interests